MakeSchool-Tutorials/Game-Of-Life-CocosStudio-Cpp/P5-Finish-GOL/content.md

 method called touchBegan when the player touches it.
 All we need to do is create a touchBegan method and it will get called automatically (because we set *userInteractionEnabled* to *true* earlier)!
-Add the following method to your Grid.m:
+Add the following method to your Grid.swift:

 	override func touchBegan(touch: CCTouch!, withEvent event: CCTouchEvent!) {
 		var touchLocation = touch.locationInNode(self)